carpentries-incubator/lc-litsearchr/_episodes/05-introduction-to-R.md

 -
 ---

+# R Scripting
+R is primarily a scripting language, and written line-by-line.
+This can be quite useful; scripts can be assembled and built upon as you go into more substantial programs or compilations for analysis, but still editable at each line.
+There is no need to rerun the whole script in order to change a line of code.

+# R Packages
+Many useful R code is written by the community through a variety of R packages available through CRAN (the Comprehensive R Archive Network), and other repositories.
+The ease with which packages can be developed, released, and shared has played a large role in R's popularity.
+R packages can be thought of as libraries for other languages, as they contain related functions designed to work together.
+Packages are often created to streamline a common workflow.

+# R Workflows
+The strength of R is in it's interactive data analysis.
+A related strength, with packages like *knitr* and *R Markdown*, is in making the process and results easy to reproduce and share with others.

+# Data Structures
+Data in R are stored in variables and each variable is a container for data in a particular structure.
+There are four data structures most commonly used in R: vectors, matrices, data frames, and lists.

 # A Function
 R is a "functional programming language," meaning it contains a number of *functions* you use to do something with your data. *Call* a function on a variable by entering the function into the console, followed by parentheses and the variables.
 For example, if you want to take the sum of 3 and 4, you can type in `sum(3, 4)`.

 ## A Vector
-A vector is a basic data structure in R. It contains elements of the same type.
+A vector is the most basic data structure in R. It contains elements of the same type.
 Those elements within a vector are called components.
 Components can be numbers, logical values, characters, and dates to name a few.
 Most base functions in R work when given a vector as an arugment.
 Everything you manipulate in R is called an object and vectors are the most basic type of object.

 To create a vector you'll need to name it and have variables to form the vector, in this case dog breeds and level of shedding.
 Try creating this vector by typing it into the console.
 ~~~